Terms of Use

 All of a Party’s Confidential Information shall be and remain the sole and exclusive property of such Party.
 Except as otherwise provided herein, each Party shall:

 Notwithstanding the foregoing, each Party may disclose Confidential Information of the other Party to its employees, agents, contractors, Affiliates and subcontractors who have: (i) a need to know such Confidential Information in order to perform their duties or to evaluate or exercise such Party’s rights under this Agreement; and (ii) a contractual or other legal duty to protect the Confidential Information of the other Party on terms at least as stringent as those set forth herein.
-A Party receiving Confidential Information of the other Party assumes full responsibility for the acts or omissions of its Affiliates, subcontractors, contractors, agents and employees with respect to such Confidential Information (e.g., Client assumes full responsibility for the acts or omissions of Permitted Auditors with respect to Supplier’s Confidential Information).
-Notwithstanding any other provision of the Agreement, in no event will Client disclose any Confidential Information of Supplier to a Direct Supplier Competitor.
+A Party receiving Confidential Information of the other Party assumes full responsibility for the acts or omissions of its Affiliates, subcontractors, contractors, agents, and employees with respect to such Confidential Information (e.g., Customer assumes full responsibility for the acts or omissions of Permitted Auditors with respect to Supplier’s Confidential Information).
+Notwithstanding any other provision of the Agreement, in no event will Customer disclose any Confidential Information of Synerio to a direct competitor of Synerio.
 It is specifically understood and agreed that any breach may result in irreparable injury to the non-breaching Party, that the remedy at law alone may be an inadequate remedy for such breach and that, in addition to any other remedy for such breach, the non-breaching Party is entitled to seek to enforce the specific performance of this Agreement through both temporary and permanent injunctive relief or equivalent protective or preventative relief in any court of competent jurisdiction.

 3.2.
 Exceptions